georgexyz19/inkscapetutorial.org/content/posts/extension1_get_started.md

 find . -name '*.py' -exec wc -l '{}' +    #43,979
 ```

-The system extensions have lots of code, and it has become almost impossible for
+The system extensions have lots of code, and it's almost impossible for
 one person to read and understand all of them.
 This extension tutorial series
 will try to discuss and explain a small subset of those files.